 The supplier shall provide details of the outcome of the qualification programme to the customer.

+ECSS-E-ST-20-08_0091119

 For a procurement lot of a previously qualified SCA, the qualification tests need not be repeated if the following conditions are satisfied:

 No changes are made to the design, function or electrical or mechanical parameters of the solar cell assembly.